candebarcelo/candebarcelo/README.md

 Full Stack Developer
 --------------------

-IT & Administration student at UBA, and currently working as a Tax Analyst.
-I am currently looking to switch over from Finance to start my career in development.
+IT student at UBA, and currently working as a Full Stack Developer.
 I am a very focused and passionate person who believes that it is crucial to pursue the continuous improvement of the processes and of myself, through lifelong learning.

 * 🌍  I'm based in Buenos Aires, Argentina
 * ✉️  You can contact me at [barcelo.candelaria@gmail.com](mailto:barcelo.candelaria@gmail.com)